wwwaldo/monte-carlo/report.md

 meaning we have a target value for $u(x,y)$.

 From this, we ran the above procedure to obtain values on the unit disk.
-We could also calculate the values on that unit disk explictly.
+We could also calculate the values on that unit disk explicitly.
 From this, we could then calculate the maximum absolute error.

 These runs did not use coupling,